JR'S Free Thought Pages

 To my mind “There are no atheists in foxholes” it is meaningless and if anything, more likely to suggest that atheists are not in foxholes because they don’t believe in the lies and propaganda of war and needlessly dying for a rich man’s greed and lust for power.
 The first casualty of war, as was once brilliantly expressed by some wise person, is the truth.
 As one who has been actively engaged in sports, I can vaguely recall during the news coverage of his death and subsequent cryonic suspension, Hall of Fame baseball player and World War II and Korean War fighter pilot Ted Williams was apparently an atheist according to one of his former teammates, whose name I cannot recall.
 Williams was one of the great hitters of all time and wrote a book called The Science of Hitting.
 As a pilot in the air force the atheist Williams at least didn’t have to worry about being in a foxhole to test the silly Christian hypothesis.

 Today, with so many professional baseball players coming from Latin American countries for which Catholicism is drummed into their heads from birth, one commonly witnesses the absurdity of players pointing to the sky as if some cosmic wizard was responsible for a home run or successful sacrifice bunt.
+Oddly this behavior is absent after fumbling a routine ground ball.

 One other obvious observation with regard to conceptual clarity: Atheism (or its natural offshoots science and humanism) is not a religion anymore than not collecting stamps is a hobby or that bald is a hair colour.